yupu891101/StoryTeller/README.md

 # StoryTeller

+This project seamlessly integrates two cutting-edge technologies: Suno AI's Bark for text-to-speech conversion and DDSP-SVC for voice cloning.
+With an intuitive interface, users can easily generate or customize stories, convert text into speech, and clone or train voices tailored to their preferences.
+Whether you select a story from our collection or create your own, StoryTeller can bring it to life by narrating it in either pre-existing voices or ones you've custom-trained.

+## Installation

 This project has been tested with Python version 3.10.

-## Installation

 1. **Clone the Repository and Install Dependencies:**